loveuemail/raycast_extension/README.md

-# raycast_extension
+# Raycast extension for e-mail.love
-Raycast extension for e-mail.love on MacOS.
+ Generate and manage your e-mail.love aliases from your keyboard.